kaanguru/JavaScript_Re-Beginners/01_meet_again/03_manuals.md

 ## Where to find information?

+You will need to access basic information about syntax instead of memorizing.

 The documentation of core language features are in Ecma International's web site (pure [ECMAScript](https://tc39.es/ecma262/)) but it's hard to use as a reference.

 ::: tip